Surgical Technology Instructor

 - May assist and coordinate externships for Surgical Technology students.

 The list of essential functions is not exhaustive and may be supplemented.

-- Associate degree from an accredited surgical technology program recognized by the U.S. Secretary of Education or the Council for Higher Education Accreditation (CHEA), or training from an otherwise recognized training entity (e.g., military program) in surgical technology.
+- Graduation from an accredited surgical technology program recognized by the U.S. Secretary of Education or the Council for Higher Education Accreditation (CHEA), or training from an otherwise recognized training entity (e.g., military program) in surgical technology.

 - Four (4) years of job-related training and experience for those instructors who are not graduates from an accredited surgical technology program.

 - Three (3) years of operating room experience in the scrub role within the last five (5) years and/or (3) years teaching in the field of surgical technology.

 - Current Certified Surgical Technologist (CST) credential required through a national certification program accredited by the National Commission on Certifying Agencies (NCCA).